tanelio/RTC/README.md

 - Different port CHAINs (e.g. imap|pop3|smtp, web, VoIP)

 Sheet/Canvas
-- The "materialized view" of this is going to be a spreadsheet, think Visicalc/Excel
+- The "materialized view" of this is going to be a spreadsheet, think Visicalc/Excel/LibreOffice Calc
 - But another view is going to be SCADA graphic view using JavaScript libraries
--